Hey everyone, Coach Tyler here.

-Other than the corporate route, don’t rule the chance of landing a yoga contract through your local hotel or resort.
+Besides the corporate route, don’t rule out the chance of landing a yoga contract through your local hotel or resort.
 As a service to guests, many hotels actually offer free yoga sessions and this is another brilliant option to explore to help increase your income.

-If your local resort or hotel does not have a program like this, offer a few free classes to show them the benefits that yoga can have for their guests.
+If your local resort or hotel does not have a program like this, offer a few free classes to show them yoga’s benefits.
 You may land a contract down the line or even gain a few clients in the meantime.

 There is a definite increase in the demand for children’s yoga teachers around the United States.
-Many parents who practice the discipline want their children to do so as well.
+Many parents who practice discipline also want their children to do so.

 Hold yoga workshops

-Why not consider holding yoga workshops at your local community center.
+Why not consider holding yoga workshops at your local community center?
 Offer these for free as a way to advertise your service.
-Many people want to “try before they buy” so to speak and this is an excellent way to generate possible leads.
+Many people want to “try before they buy,” so to speak, which is an excellent way to generate possible leads.

-Workshops can be split as well, for example, you could hold a special workshop just covering meditation.
+Workshops can also be split; for example, you could hold a special workshop just covering meditation.

 Hold yoga retreats

 For yoga teachers with years of experience, holding a yoga retreat is an excellent idea.
-These are extremely popular around the United States and no doubt, you would probably have attended a few yourself.
+These are extremely popular around the United States; undoubtedly, you would probably have attended a few yourself.

-While traditional yoga in a studio environment or on a one-on-one basis is going to be your bread and butter, the average salary of a yoga teacher can certainly be pushed upwards by thinking outside the box.
+While traditional yoga in a studio environment or on a one-on-one basis will be your bread and butter, the average salary of a yoga teacher can certainly be pushed upwards by thinking outside the box.